ProximoSrl/Jarvis.DocumentStore/assets/Configs/README.md

 - Api: api controller is started.
-- worker: all worker (jobs) starts.
+- worker: all worker (jobs) starts (if jobMode is poller it starts out of process pollers)
 - projection: projection engine active.
 - queueManager: new job management with custom queue enabled.
-- poller: if jobMode is queue and poller is true, it starts job poller.
 - jobMode: queue or quartz to choose witch job engine to use.

 ###Another section is dedicated to queue configuration